What it sounds like

 The sounds

-- Drums: chopped funk break sample, layered with extra kick/snare for impact.
+- Drums: chopped licensed, royalty-free, or self-recorded break loop, layered with extra kick/snare for impact.
 Compressed for punch.

 - Bass: deep sub or a Reese bass following chord roots.
 Sidechained to the kick (extracted from the break).